rljacobson/mod2/doc/QuickStart.md

 **Example:**

-The following defines two symbols of sort `Nat`[^1].
+The following defines two symbols of sort `Nat`[^nat].

 ```maude
 symbol a: Nat;
 symbol b: Nat;
 ```

-[1]: The `Nat` sort is part of the standard library.
+[^nat]: The `Nat` sort is part of the standard library.
 It models natural numbers, that is, nonnegative integers.

 ### Function Signatures